MeepMoop/kanervacoding/README.md

 # Kanerva Coding

 [Kanerva coding](https://webdocs.cs.ualberta.ca/~sutton/book/ebook/node88.html#SECTION04234000000000000000) is a function approximation method that distributes *prototypes*  across the state space, and learns weights associated with them.
-This implementation is a variant that uses a Euclidean distance measure, and activates the *k*-nearest prototypes to the input.
+This implementation is a variant that uses a Euclidean distance measure, and activates the *k*-nearest prototypes (set through a sparsity parameter) to the input.

 # Dependencies